 Note: This blog post is from 2015.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Have you wondered where you can find more about ColdFusion's mobile development features?
+And I may revise the content as necessary.Have you wondered where you can find more about ColdFusion's mobile development features?
 (Did you know that CF11 had added such features?)
 There are several resources provided by Adobe and others.
 In this post I highlight those various resources, with a focus on the many (and many kinds of) Adobe-provided ones.

 How I came to gather this info, and how some have missed it